Hong Kong is currently being ruled by the barbarian Beijing regime not because

 Vice Directors of Political Department

-director of political department of PLA Hong Kong Garrison from July 1997.
+department of PLA Hong Kong Garrison from July 1997.
+After finishing his

 Military Region.
 Afterward, Xie became